top of page

 About

-My work is deeply personal, serving as both a therapeutic reconnection to my creative process and an exploration of my later-life experiences.
 Through abstraction, I reflect on the complex layers of emotion, memory, and self-discovery that have shaped my journey.
 My creative process is intuitive, driven by a desire to experiment, play, and explore the unknown.
 I embrace the inevitability of mistakes, seeing them as opportunities for growth and unexpected insight.
-This allows me to approach each piece with the freedom to discover new techniques and personal revelations.
+This allows me to approach each piece

 “Life is a great big canvas; throw all the paint you can at it”